 All statements made by any Party during the course of the mediation are considered to be settlement discussions and are confidential.
-All statements made by any person during the course of the mediation are inadmissible in any subsequent litigation, arbitration or other form of alternative dispute resolution.
+All statements made by any person during the course of the mediation are inadmissible in any subsequent litigation, arbitration, or other forms of alternative dispute resolution.

-- You agree that you will not subpoena or otherwise request that The Mediator testify, produce any documents, records or other work product, in any subsequent litigation, arbitration or other form of alternative dispute resolution proceeding.
-You agree that should you subpoena The Mediator notwithstanding your agreement otherwise, you shall pay all legal expenses, attorneys’ fees and costs associated with such testimony or production, including any motion to quash that may be filed.
+You agree that you will not subpoena or otherwise request that The Mediator testify, or produce any documents, records, or other work product, in any subsequent litigation, arbitration, or other forms of alternative dispute resolution proceeding.
+You agree that should you subpoena The Mediator notwithstanding your agreement otherwise, you shall pay all legal expenses, attorneys’ fees, and costs associated with such testimony or production, including any motion to quash that may be filed.

 The Mediator strongly recommends the actual presence at the mediation of those individuals possessing full settlement authority.
 However, if either party agrees or consents to the appearance of the other party or the other party’s representative by teleconference or video conference, The Mediator will accommodate that agreement.
 If you are unable to reach an agreement as to the presence of an individual with full settlement authority, you must obtain approval from the Court for that individual to participate in some other manner.

 Mediation Services Questions

 - What are mediation services?

 Mediation is a facilitated negotiation between disputing parties.
 The mediator is a neutral third party who evaluates each party’s case, promotes understanding and facilitates a settlement agreement while preserving each party’s honor and dignity.